Table Of Contents

 When learning how to short a crypto, there is a need to understand MAs.
 Simply, MA refers to a crypto’s price over a certain period.
 The MA typically depends on the crypto’s trading price over the previous 20 days.
 It is possible to make predictions more accurate by connection of the moving averages.

-Stay Current with the News
+Stay current with the news

+As an active trader, I make a point of following the news.
 This is not just crypto news, because politico-economic events can propel a market in any direction.
 Indeed, it is possible for government regulations and crackdowns to lead to flash crashes in the crypto market.

 Using FA, the trader studies the intrinsic value of a crypto.
 Then the trader views both internal and external factors to decide if a crypto is overvalued or undervalued.
 Because cryptos’ FA is not the same as that of more traditional markets, three different metrics commonly are used:

 These metrics may be observed by viewing the data on a blockchain.
-In fact, the trader does not have to do very much because there are Websites that already have generated this data.
+In fact, the trader does not have to do very much because there are websites that already have generated this data.
 For example, data charges for various cryptos may be viewed when spot trading on Bybit.

-Transaction Count
+Transaction count

 Transaction count also provides a reasonable idea of the activity occurring on a network.
 The trader is able to use moving averages, and even plot a specific time period, to determine how activity surrounding a crypto changes over time.